 Valves and gas connections can develop dangerous leaks, the thermocouple and thermopile need regular cleaning and inspection and the ceramic logs need cleaning and proper placement for the fireplace to function efficiently.
 Neglected gas fireplaces are susceptible to explosions and sudden fires if there are leaks or component malfunctions, resulting in serious injury or house fires.

 Birds, bats, squirrels and raccoons often choose chimneys for nesting or as warm havens.
 Nests, especially those built by squirrels, can completely block a chimney flue, causing serious venting problems.
-The bodies of diseased or trapped animals that die in your chimney will not only block ventilation, but will fill your home with an awful odor, especially if you unknowingly start a fire.
+The bodies of diseased or trapped animals that die in your chimney will not only block ventilation but will fill your home with an awful odour, especially if you unknowingly start a fire.

-Newer fireplace models operate at such high efficiency levels that they extract the heat that used to go up the chimney and deliver it to your living space.
+Newer fireplace models operate at such high-efficiency levels that they extract the heat that is used to go up the chimney and deliver it to your living space.
 While no one wants to waste heat, the chimney needs warm air to provide the draft that removes gases and moisture from the flue.
-If the flue temperature becomes too low, the water and gases become corrosive, which can cause the liner, mortar and even the brickwork to crumble and flake.
+If the flue temperature becomes too low, the water and gases become corrosive, which can cause the liner, mortar and brickwork to crumble and flake.

-As a homeowner, you naturally want to ensure safe and efficient use of your fireplace as well as maximizing its service life – but you may not have the time or aptitude for doing it yourself.
+As a homeowner, you naturally want to ensure safe and efficient use of your fireplace as well as maximize its service life – but you may not have the time or aptitude to do it yourself.
 An annual service and repair plan will include the following maintenance steps:

 • A 22-point gas fireplace maintenance checklist